ksuenaga/HybridPDR/README.md

 docker run --rm -it -v $PWD/data:/home/opam/data -p 5000:5000 hybridpdr
 ```

-Access `localhost:5000` on a web browser to use HybridPDR.
+Access `localhost:5000` on a Web browser to use HybridPDR.

 ## Usage

-When you open HybridPDR, it'll show file explorer refers `data`.
+When you open HybridPDR, it'll show a file explorer refering to `data`.
 You can create, rename, and delete files and directories here.

-Click file to open project.
+Click file to open a project.

-In project page, you should input Definition, Initial Condition, Safety Condition, and Tactics.
+In a project page, you should input Definition, Initial Condition, Safety Condition, and Tactics.

 Click Validate button to run HybridPDR.
 Result will be shown on Result window.